 There is no app to load them onto, you have to go to the machines at the front of the ride and print them out.

-They will then give you return to time and also note down the bottom when you can get the next pass.
+They will then give you your return time (and also note down the bottom when you can get the next pass!).

 You need to move quickly as well as they do sell out fast and you can often get given a time late in the evening.

 There are several unique rides at Disneyland Tokyo, including Poohs Honey Hunt and Monstors Inc Ride & Go Seek.